 No coffee lovers wants to hear “you need to stop drinking coffee”.
 But for many who have already tried reducing their coffee intake, it may be the cold hard truth.
 One way of transitioning off of coffee is going the half caff route as we mentioned earlier.
 It will give your system a chance to adjust as opposed to going cold turkey.

 Read up on our article about the best half caff coffees available.

 Conclusion and Summary

-Please remember, if you are experiencing stomach pains when drinking coffee, your body is trying to tell you something.
+Please remember, if you are experiencing stomach pains when drinking coffee, your body is trying to tell you something so it's important you listen.
 We've summarized the main points of this article below:

 - Try drinking low acid coffee